tabiya-tech/compass/iac/README.md

 ## Installation
-In the root directory of the project, run the following commands:
+In the iac directory, run the following commands:

 ```shell
 # create a virtual environment